- 1. RingCentral Webinar — Best seamless screen sharing for effective online presentations and meetings

 To try out the tool, you can use the screen share feature with Troop Messenger’s 7-day free trial of the Enterprise plan.
-Later, you can switch to the paid edition of Enterprise version at $5 to continue using the Screen Share feature in addition to Premium features.
+Later, you can switch to the paid edition of their Premium version for $2.50/user/month, or the Enterprise version at $5/user/month to continue using the Screen Share feature in addition to the Premium features.

 Google Hangouts is a communication tool designed, as the name suggests, by Google and is a product housed within the G Suite package of solutions.
 From inside Hangouts, screen sharing can be launched via the menu bar, which will open a new window for the feature.

 Obviously, free-to-use software appeals to the Value for Cost segment of our evaluation criteria; Google Hangouts is also robust enough to satisfy most small business needs plus it’s easy to get started using.

 Integrations include other Google software, like Gmail, Google Docs, and so on.
 Additionally, third-party services can be connected through Zapier or by using Google’s designated API.